 Dave then took his now highly refined act to Bermuda for an incredible 20 years.
 From house-entertainer at "The Cock & Feather" to the headline act at "Henry VIII Pub and Restaurant," he continued to delight an international audience, and still travels to all corners of the globe on private invitations.
 He now makes his home in Key West, Florida where he has introduced his unique and ever expanding performing style to yet another international group of tourists and locals alike.

 Since moving to Key West, Dave has been cast in many theatre productions taking on dramatic, comedic and musical roles at various theaters.
-These include, the role of James Dodd in TIME STANDS STILL, "M" in COCK, Russ and Dan in Clybourne Park, Franz Liebkind in THE PRODUCERS, Ever Montgomery in DANCING LESSONS and most recently, Norm in Steve Martin's, METEOR SHOWER, Tick in PRISCILLA, QUEEN OF THE DESERT and most recently, Eddie in THE ROCKY HORROR SHOW.
+These include, the role of James Dodd in TIME STANDS STILL, "M" in COCK, Russ and Dan in Clybourne Park, Franz Liebkind in THE PRODUCERS, Ever Montgomery in DANCING LESSONS, Norm in Steve Martin's, METEOR SHOWER, Tick in PRISCILLA, QUEEN OF THE DESERT and most recently, Eddie in THE ROCKY HORROR SHOW.